brandonup/ai_clone/SERPAPI_SETUP.md

 If you're unable to get Serper.dev working, consider these alternatives:

-1. **Use a different search API**: The application can be modified to use alternative search APIs like Bing Search API, Google Custom Search API, or SerpAPI.
+1. **Use a different search API**: The application can be modified to use alternative search APIs like Bing Search API or Google Custom Search API.

 2. **Implement a simple web scraper**: For basic search functionality, a custom web scraper could be implemented.